ProfessionalWiki/Network/README.md

 Pull requests to remove those limitations are welcome.

-You can also contact [Professional Wiki](https://professional.wiki/) for [Professional MediaWiki development](https://professional.wiki/en/mediawiki-development) services.
+You can also contact [Professional Wiki] for [Professional MediaWiki development](https://professional.wiki/en/mediawiki-development) services.

 ## Contribution and support

-If you want to contribute work to the project please subscribe to the developers mailing list and have a look at the contribution guideline.
+If you want to contribute work to the project, please subscribe to the developers' mailing list and have a look at the contribution guideline.

 * [File an issue](https://github.com/ProfessionalWiki/Network/issues)